-A: Yes, Granbury ISD offers health insurance through TRS ActiveCare Aetna 1HD (high deductible), Select, and Health 2 plans.
-Granbury ISD also offers TRS ActiveCare Scott & White HMO Health Plan.
+A: Yes, Granbury ISD offers health insurance through TRS ActiveCare.
 There is also a prescription service that works with TRS ActiveCare called CVS Caremark.

 Q: Do I have to use a CVS pharmacy to get a prescription filled?

 A: No. You may use any pharmacy you wish that takes the coverage.
 You are not limited to using a CVS pharmacy.
 CVS Caremark is the company that works with Aetna to provide a prescription service to employees and their dependents enrolled in TRS ActiveCare health coverage.

 Q: If I enroll in the TRS ActiveCare health insurance, will I receive an insurance card?

 A: Yes.
 If you enroll in the TRS ActiveCare health insurance, you should receive two different cards.
 You will receive a card from Blue Cross Blue Shield/TRS for your health coverage anda Caremark Prescription Card from Caremark/TRS.

 Q: What if I or one of my health insurance covered dependents, are sick, but we don’t want to go to the doctor.
 Is there another alternative to receive some care?